alexeiz/contract/README.md

 * The contract of a virtual function of a base class overriden in a derived class is not checked.
 The derived function has to duplicate the contract of the base class function.
-* The class invariant contract of a base class is not enforced in a derived class (although this can probably be made to work).

 ## Alternative libraries and references ##